 While stable hormone levels can play an important role in clearing acne-prone skin, the main purpose of Accutane is to shrink your oil glands, not disrupt your hormone levels.

 Because of this I highly recommend trying a natural alternative before going straight to Accutane.
 Although Accutane can be highly effective in reducing acne breakouts, the potential side effects should make the medication a “last resort” for most people.

-While some of Accutane’s side effects can cause weight gain or weight fluctuations, these changes should be temporary and can be avoided with a good diet and light, non-strenuous physical activity.
+Weight gain should not be your primary concern if you begin taking accutane, however, it is a possibility.
+Weight changes due to Accutane should be temporary and can be largely avoided with a good diet and light, non-strenuous physical activity.
 As I wrote in my eBook, Unmasking Acne, having a clean, natural diet is one of the best ways to tackle acne symptoms and enjoy blemish-free skin.

 Frequently Asked Questions